msamoeed/animated_overflow_progress_bar/README.md

 ## Overflow Indication

 When the progress exceeds the total value, the widget automatically displays an overflow section with customizable striped pattern.
 This makes it easy to visualize when a limit has been exceeded.

+## Example

+For a complete example of how to use this widget, check out the `example` folder in this repository.
+It contains a full Flutter project demonstrating the usage of `AnimatedOverflowProgressBar`.

+To run the example:

+1. Clone this repository
+2. Navigate to the `example` directory
+3. Run `flutter pub get`
+4. Run `flutter run`

 ## Additional information